aaronsb/jira-cloud/docs/data-models.md

 This document provides detailed diagrams and descriptions of the data models used in the Jira Cloud MCP Server.

-> **Note**: The data model diagrams for this project are automatically generated from the TypeScript source code using TsUML2.
+> **Note**: The data model diagrams for this project are automatically generated from the TypeScript source code using typescript-graph, which produces Mermaid diagrams showing the relationships between files and classes.
 To update these diagrams, run `./scripts/build-diagrams.sh`.

 ## Table of Contents